filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 After activation (network versions ≥ 28), for any tipset at or after the configured upgrade epoch for network version 28, the state transition MUST behave as if a reservation session were applied to explicit messages in `M(T)` according to this specification.
 A tipset is valid only if there exists a reservation plan `plan_T` and an execution in reservation mode that:

-- successfully calls Begin with `plan_T` (no sender-resolution failures, no insufficient-funds, no size-limit violations, and no arithmetic overflow),
-- processes all explicit messages in `M(T)` while maintaining the invariants above, and
-- successfully calls End with all reservations fully released (no `reserved[a] > 0`).
+successfully calls Begin with `plan_T` (with no sender-resolution failures, insufficient-funds failures, size-limit violations, or arithmetic overflow); then processes all explicit messages in `M(T)` while maintaining the invariants above; and finally successfully calls End with all reservations fully released (i.e., with no remaining `reserved[a] > 0`).

 If a node cannot start, maintain, or end a reservation session for a candidate tipset without violating these invariants, that tipset MUST NOT be considered valid.